isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-big-are-fleas.markdown

 2. Sesame seed measure 3.5 millimeters in diameter
 3. Penny's side measure 1.5 millimeters thick
 4. A dime measure 17.9 millimeters in diameter
-5. Black pepper peppercornÂ measures 5 millimeters in diameter
+5. Black pepper peppercorn measures 5 millimeters in diameter
 ### 2. Fleas' Head
 The head of the fleas is narrow or elongated and thus it'll easily move through tiny spaces including the carpet fibers and animal hair.
 - Males fleas have a head that is almost equal in length to its head.
 However, the head of the female fleas measures about double the pest's body length.